colouring-cities/colouring-core/etl/README.md

 ## Alternative, using OpenStreetMap

 This uses the [osmnx](https://github.com/gboeing/osmnx) python package to get OpenStreetMap data.
-You will need python and osmnx to run `get_test_polygons.py`.
+You will need python and to [install osmnx](https://osmnx.readthedocs.io/en/stable/index.html#installation) to run `get_test_polygons.py`.

 To help test the Colouring London application, `get_test_polygons.py` will attempt to save a small (1.5km²) extract from OpenStreetMap to a format suitable for loading to the database.